BlenderVR/manual/manual/installation/installation.rst

   :figwidth: 600px
   :align: center

-Once you are done running Blender-VR you can end the virtual environment running the command:
+Once you are done running BlenderVR you can end the virtual environment running the command:

 .. code-block:: bash

   $ deactivate

-For your convenience it is recommended to create a bash script to help re-launching the Blender-VR environment.
+For your convenience it is recommended to create a bash script to help re-launching the BlenderVR environment.